mincong-h/mincong-h.github.io/_posts/2018-08-29-maven-compiler-plugin-understanding.md

 ## Advanced: Use 2 Java Versions on Maven Modules

-You can target two different versions of Java in Maven modules, just be changing the Maven properties:
+You can target two different versions of Java in Maven modules, just by changing the Maven properties:

 pom.xml: